-New Year Seven Building
+New Transition Building

 Our fabulous new building is now complete and in use by our latest intake of Year 7 students!
 The standard of finish is superb, and we are extremely excited to be able to offer such an excellent range of facilities.
 The response from students and staff alike has been very positive indeed, and we look forward to settling in during the year ahead.

 Exciting times as the building nears completion!
 With the curtain wall almost finished and the interior really taking shape, the final appearance of the building is really starting to shine through.
 The scaffolding is being cleared and the vast majority of windows have now been installed.
 Outside, the playground and connecting paths to the rest of the school are being laid, whilst Heathcote's Senior Leadership team were delighted to take the opportunity to pay a visit to the site.

 Mid June 2017

 The building's internal walls are progressing well, and many are now starting to be plastered.
 A number of the windows have been delivered and are starting to go in, whilst on the services front the building's boilers have been installed and the electrical supply is now connected and live.
 Outside, a good deal of earth is being removed to accommodate the playground and external areas, with the pathway to Whitehall Road now mostly complete.

 Late May 2017

 The ground floor has now been fully screeded, and the classroom internal walls are under construction.
 Most of the external brickwork to the ground floor has been completed and the underfloor heating is in the process of being installed.
 Up on the roof the photovoltaic (solar) panels have been fitted, along with a number of "sunpipes" which will provide natural light right into the core of the building.